 It’s important to calculate the ROI of your student loans.
 For example, borrowing $200,000 to pay for a degree that promises a starting salary of $40,000 per year would be a poor return on investment.
 This would be considered high debt for student loans.

 As stated earlier, to make things simple, your amount of student loans should be less than your first year post-graduation salary.
 But how do you know what your potential salary might be?

-If your student is still undecided, look up the salary for a bachelor’s degree recipient.
+If your student is still undecided, look up the salary for different bachelor’s degrees.
 That should give you a good figure to use when calculating your student’s loan/debt manageability.

-Allocating more than 20 percent of discretionary income toward student loans can overburden your student and make it impossible to repay their loans in a timely manner.
+Allocating more than 20% of discretionary income toward student loans can overburden your student and make it impossible to repay their loans in a timely manner.

 How Do You Calculate Student Loan Payments?

 To calculate your student loan payments, you must first determine how much your student will be borrowing for college along with the interest rates.
 All students qualify for federal student loans, and you should always consider these before taking out private loans.